thoughtbot/guides/style/README.md

 * Use `PascalCase` for classes, `lowerCamelCase` for variables and functions, `SCREAMING_SNAKE_CASE` for constants, `_single_leading_underscore` for private variables and functions.
+* Use zero spaces before and one space after the colon in a colon assignment (i.e. classes, objects).

 Backbone
 --------